alidcastano/alidcastano-jekyll/_treasure-trove/articles/ryanHoliday-Stoicism.md

 Three principle leaders: *Marcus Aurelius* (emperor of the Roman Empire, the most powerful man on earth, sat down each day to write himself notes about restraint, compassion and humility), *Epictetus* (endured the horrors of slavery to found his own School where he taught many of Rome’s greatest minds), *Seneca* (when Nero turned on him and demanded his suicide, could think only of comforting his wife and friends).

-> “So other people hurt me?
+> So other people hurt me?
 That’s their problem.
 Their character and actions are not mine.
-What is done to me is ordained by nature and what I do by my own." -  Marcus Aurelius
+What is done to me is ordained by nature and what I do by my own. <cite> Marcus Aurelius </cite>

 ---